dbt-labs/docs.getdbt.com/website/docs/docs/guides/debugging-errors.md

     - The `target/run` directory contains the SQL dbt executes to build your models.
     - The `logs/dbt.log` file contains all the queries that dbt runs, and additional logging.
 Recent errors will be at the bottom of the file.
     - **dbt Cloud users**: Use the above, or the `Details` tab in the command output.
 5. If you are really stuck, try [asking for help](getting-help).
-Before doing so, take the time to write your question well so that others diagnose the problem..
+Before doing so, take the time to write your question well so that others can diagnose the problem quickly.

 ## Types of errors
 Below, we've listed some of common errors.
 It's useful to understand what dbt is doing behind the scenes when you execute a command like `dbt run`.

 | Step | Description | Error type |
 |:-----|:------------|:-----------|